prando-a/42Cursus/README.md

 ### [cub3D](https://github.com/prando-a/42Cursus/tree/master/cub3D)
 The latest C project, duo-baked (Yes, again with the master [@pepe587](https://github.com/pepe587)).
 Second and likely last experience with the MLX42 library but now about doing a first-person maze engine using [ray casting](https://en.wikipedia.org/wiki/Ray_casting).
 My comrade used his own algorithm and made the entire animation and wall-collision systems.
-Maybe the most epic project we had the honor to complete. cub3D can read any valid map which must also contain paths to any desired texture and floor and ceiling colors.
+Maybe the most epic project we had the honor to complete. cub3D can parse any valid map which must also contain paths to any desired texture and floor and ceiling colors.

 ### [cpp-modules](https://github.com/prando-a/42Cursus/tree/master/cpp_modules)
 First C++ assignments, a series of short exercises regarding every basic of this language.
 10 mini-projects, arranged on two batches (00 to 04 and 05 to 09).
 Concepts introduced are